Holly Robinson MNZM #183

 In March 2021, Holly wrote herself into the record books when she became the first Para athlete to win a medal in an open event at the New Zealand Track & Field Championships, taking silver in the women’s javelin.

-She carried this form through to the Tokyo 2020 Paralympic Games where she won gold in the thrilling Women’s Javelin F46 final.
+She carried this form through to the rescheduled Tokyo 2020 Paralympic Games where she won gold in the thrilling Women’s Javelin F46 final.
 Sitting in third place on a rainy night with one throw to go, Holly threw 40.99m to claim the gold medal.

 Moment of gratitude